Richard Gingras: Career

-Gingras is currently vice president of news at Google.
+Gingras is a senior advisor and former vice president of news at Google.
 In May 2018 he warned against building the future of news based on a misunderstanding of the past.
+In his various roles at Google he has worked on how news is presented on Google search and Google News and also engaged around the world on matters of public policy effecting the open Internet.

+Gingras is a founding board member of the Center for News, Technology, and Innovation, a global policy research organization looking to develop a deeper understanding of how enabling policy and enabling technology can impact the evolution of journalism in a digital society.
+The center's board includes former Washington Post executive editor Marty Baron and Nobel Prize winning journalist Maria Ressa.

 He was a key instigator in creating the Accelerated Mobile Pages (AMP) project which is an open-source effort to improve the speed of the World Wide Web and improve advertising user experience.
 In late 2014, he co-founded the Trust Project with Sally Lehrman of the Markulla Center for Ethics at Santa Clara University.
 The Trust Project is a global effort of the journalism community to explore how the architecture of journalism can be enhanced to improve the perceived credibility of high-quality journalism.

 Until July 2011, Gingras was CEO of Salon Media Group which operates the news site Salon.com and the pioneering virtual community The WELL.
 He has had a long association with Salon having assembled its initial seed financing in 1995.
 During 2007 and 2008, he served as a strategic advisor to the executive team at Google focusing on strategies relating to the evolution of news and television.

 In 2002, he co-founded Goodmail Systems and served as its CEO and chairman.
 Goodmail Systems developed certified email services offered through large email providers including Yahoo and America Online.
-He also served as interim president of MyPublisher from 2000-2001 and guided the design of a custom hardcover photo book service introduced by Apple Computer as part of iPhoto.
+He also served as interim president of MyPublisher from 2000 to 2001 and guided the design of a custom hardcover photo book service introduced by Apple Computer as part of iPhoto.